3 Headshot tips for ActorsRead More

 Have you ever wondered why you aren’t getting audition opportunities even with a good acting education under your belt?
-Our talented photographer Fredau Hoekstra, located in Regina, shares her talent / booking agency industry knowledge and explains why your casting headshots are so much more important than you think.
+Our talented photographer Fredau Hoekstra, located in Regina, shares her talent / booking agency industry knowledge and explains why your actor headshots are so much more important than you think.

 Fredau Hoekstra built up a respectful reputation as portrait model in the art-photography scene, traveling the globe to work with some incredible photographers.